Tesla, Ford only carmakers not gone bankrupt: Elon Musk

-New Delhi, March 6 (IANS) As several carmakers bleed in the US and beyond, Tesla is profitable and according to Elon Musk, his electric car company and Ford are the only two carmakers in the US which have not gone bankrupt.
+New Delhi: As several carmakers bleed in the US and beyond, Tesla is profitable and according to Elon Musk, his electric car company and Ford are the only two carmakers in the US which have not gone bankrupt.

 Tesla reported another profitable quarter as revenue hit $10.74 billion in the fourth quarter of 2020.
 In last year, Tesla achieved free cash flow of nearly $2.8 billion after spending more than $3 billion on building new factories and other expenditures.